plethorapanther/chickenbroth/REFLECTIONS.md

 First of all, cats are always entertaining, excuse you.
 But alright, here, have a limerick.

-In the realm where circuits entwine,
+In a realm where circuits entwine,
-A coder sought algorithms divine.
+A code sought algorithms divine.
 With a keystroke or two,
-And a bug or a few,
+And a bug (or a few)
 Their code danced, a symphony of binary rhyme!

 And since I incredibly enough have the time for it, have a haiku about chicken broth, the main staple of my diet